kyma-project/kyma/resources/ory/README.md

 ## Introduction

-This chart bootstraps [Hydra](https://www.ory.sh/docs/hydra/) and [Oathkeeper](https://www.ory.sh/docs/oathkeeper/) components on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps the [Oathkeeper](https://www.ory.sh/docs/oathkeeper/) component on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Chart Details

-This chart installs two ORY components as subcharts:
+This chart installs the ORY Oathkeeper component as a subchart.
-- hydra
-- oathkeeper